fluentlabs-xyz/docs-docusaurus/docs/developer-guides/building-a-blended-app/start-rust-contract.md

 This contract demonstrates how to use Fluentbase SDK to enable interoperability between Solidity and Rust (WASM) contracts, allowing Solidity contracts to call Rust functions with compatible data types.

-Effectively, we provide router functioniality.
+Effectively, we provide router functionality.
 Please also refer to the [Fluentbase router macro documentation](../../fluentbase-sdk/router.md) for more detailed educational materials.

 :::